-Where to Buy the iPhone SE 2020
+Where to Buy the iPhone SE 2 Online & In Store

 We’ve already rounded up the best iPhone SE deals, including trade-in options and a $50 gift card.
 If you need help deciding which version to buy, we have a breakdown of how much iPhone SE storage you need and which iPhone SE color is best.

-There are two stores currently listing the iPhone SE for pre-order, and we expect to see this expand to all carriers by the time pre-orders start on Friday, April 17th.

 The iPhone SE release date is Friday, April 24th, but you should not plan to go to a carrier store, Apple Store or most retailers to buy this phone in person.
-If you want the iPhone SE, you need to buy it online and have it delivered to you.
+If you want the iPhone SE 2, you need to buy it online and have it delivered to you.

-While the above stores are the only ones listing the iPhone SE (2020) so far, we expect that the carriers below will offer it very soon.
+Walmart specifically will offer in-store purchasing, but you shouldn’t expect many other retailers to follow suit.

-So far Amazon, Walmart, and Target are not listing the iPhone SE for sale.
+So far Amazon and Target are not listing the iPhone SE 2 for sale.
 This will likely change soon.

 Even with places that offer curbside pickup, you may need to choose home delivery at this stage, so be prepared.